 As my experience is in Caesarian section that’s what I’ll discuss here!

-So I had to ‘check in’ to the hospital the day before my Caesarian at midday.
-I met the anesthetist who discussed the different options with us, we settled on having an epidural as opposed to general anesetic.
+I had to ‘check in’ to the hospital the day before my Caesarian at midday.
+I met the anesthetist who discussed the different options with us.
+We settled on having an epidural as opposed to general anesetic.
 He made me feel very positive and relaxed about the whole thing.
-I had never actually considered general anesetic being an option to be honest but it was weirdly reassuring to know that different options were actually available.
+I had never actually considered general anesetic being an option to be honest.
+It was weirdly reassuring to know that different options were actually available.

 I was taken to a bed in a big shared room but there were no other people in there.